-|This sponsored feature takes an intimate look at real estate projects in Greater Vancouver, bringing you stories about the developers, the neighbourhoods and the homes themselves.
+|This sponsored feature takes an intimate look at real estate projects in and around Greater Vancouver, bringing you stories about the developers, the neighbourhoods and the homes themselves.

 Many people dream about someday building a home on an island, but for most, the task is daunting.
 First and foremost is the issue of proximity and cost.
 How do you find a place that is both affordable, and not 4+ hours from home?

 Gambier Island is one of Vancouver’s best kept secrets.
 At just one hour from downtown Vancouver, it’s a wild and beautiful place, home to deep forests, rocky shorelines, secluded beaches and hundreds of kilometers of trails.
 It also features some of the most affordable land you’ll find so close to the lower mainland with 5 acre properties starting at $139,000.

 The island isn’t for everyone.
 Establishing a foothold there can be challenging.
 With no car ferry or services, it can take a lot of work to set up a homestead.
 But for those who dare, the payoff is unmatched.
 Remember that bit about deep forests, rocky shorelines and secluded beaches?
 It’s all a short water taxi ride from Horseshoe Bay that makes you feel like you’re a million miles from civilization.

 One of the most exciting developments on Gambier is the Fircom Plateau community.
 With incredible views of Howe Sound and the North Shore Mountains, the area has become the destination for locals looking to live a life less ordinary.
 Tiny cabins dot the landscape, with cozy arrangments of chairs and benches around firepits.
 Outdoor showers are nestled in amongst cedar groves, gardens are taking shape, and deer fences are going up to protect veggie patches from four-legged marauders.
 It has become the go-to place for homesteaders looking to set up shop a stone’s throw from urban life in Vancouver.